 Every young person has a right to bodily autonomy and sexual health and well-being.
-To realize these rights, young people need access to sexual and reproductive health programs and services that are safe, honest, inclusive, affirming, healing-centered, and trauma-informed.
+To realize these rights, young people need access to sexual and reproductive health programs and services.

-We see you-the teachers and educators, the counselors and clinicians, the caring adults working hard every day to make this happen.
+We see you-the teachers and educators, the counselors and clinicians, the caring adults-working hard every day to make this happen.
 With easy access to the latest research, along with practical, helpful opportunities and resources, we know you are better supported and able to provide young people with the very best care and education they deserve.